olekuz/tyk-docs/tyk-docs/content/tyk-cloud/using-plugins/using-plugins.md

 weight: 3
 menu:
   main:
-    parent: "Tyk-Cloud"
+    parent: "Tyk Cloud"
 url: "/tyk-cloud/using-plugins"
 ---

-Tyk-Cloud allows you to take advantage of Tyk's plugin architecture that allows you to write powerful middleware.
-For this version of Tyk-Cloud, we support the use of Python and JavaScript Middleware based plugins.
+Tyk Cloud allows you to take advantage of Tyk's plugin architecture that allows you to write powerful middleware.
+For this version of Tyk Cloud, we support the use of Python and JavaScript Middleware based plugins.

 For more details, see:
 * [Python Plugins](/docs/plugins/rich-plugins/python/)
 * [JSVM](/docs/plugins/javascript-middleware/)

-Next you'll set up an Tyk-Cloud Control Plane to use a Python Authentication Plugin.
+Next you'll set up an Tyk Cloud Control Plane to use a Python Authentication Plugin.